SwissTPH/openmalaria/README.md

 Open Malaria
 ============

-This git-repository contains source-code for Open Malaria, a simulator program for studying malaria epidemiology and the impacts of interventions against malaria.
+This git-repository contains source-code for OpenMalaria, a simulator program for studying malaria epidemiology and the impacts of interventions against malaria.